Projects in Progress

 Since Hawking first predicted that black holes lose mass and `evaporate' via Hawking radiation, the phenomenon has become a linchpin of black hole research.
 However, the derivation of black hole evaporation requires some global notion of mass-energy conservation, which in turn rests on assuming that the spacetime in question has certain idealized properties; the ubiquitous ones are stationarity and asymptotic flatness.
 By examining these two idealizations and how they cannot be appropriately `de-idealized' in describing actual physical systems, I argue that we lack justification at present for concluding that actual black holes evaporate.

-The Diaulos of Asymptotic Reasoning and De-Idealization (Joint work with Yichen Luo)
+Check, Please: De-Idealizing De-Idealizations with Asymptotic Reasoning (Joint work with Yichen Luo) (draft available upon request!)